cunger/launch/notes/los-postres/dbms.md

 # Keys

 Keys are specific kinds of constraints (i.e. rules on what kind of data is allowed in a column) and as such part of the schema definition.
-They are essential for ensuring the integrity of the data.

-Keys can be _natural_, i.e. one or several columns that happen to be unique, or more likely _surrogate_, i.e. created for the specific purpose of being a unique identifier, such as auto-incrementing integers or UUIDs.
+Their main purpose is to  ensure data integrity in the sense that data records can be uniquely identified and referenced.

 ## Primary keys

 A _primary key_ is a collection of one or more columns that uniquely identifies each row in a table.
 In other words, the constraint `PRIMARY KEY` is the same as `NOT NULL UNIQUE`.

 Each relational table can have only one primary key.
 When a primary key is created, also an index is created, that facilitates data selection and sorting based on the primary key column.

+Keys can be _natural_, i.e. one or several columns that happen to be unique, or more likely _surrogate_, i.e. created for the specific purpose of being a unique identifier, such as auto-incrementing integers or UUIDs.

 ## Foreign keys